 Step 1: Make sure that you write the changes to XMP files in your catalog

-Once you have imported the images into your Catalog, go to the Catalog Settings from the File menu (File -> Catalog Settings) and make sure that the option called “Automatically write changes into XMP” is enabled.
+To do so, head over to your Lightroom’s Catalog preferences (File -> Catalog Settings) / (Lightroom Classic -> Catalog Settings) and make sure that the option called “Automatically write changes into XMP” is enabled.